tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/IM SDK 初始化相关接口_intl_en.md

 |-----|-----|
 | int | If TIM_SUCC is returned, the API was called successfully.
 If other values are returned, the API failed to be called.
 For more information about the definition of each return value, see [TIMResult](https://intl.cloud.tencent.com/document/product/1047/34551#timresult). |

-> Call this API to uninstall the IM SDK and clear IM SDK resources before you uninstall the DLL or exit a process.
+>?Call this API to uninstall the IM SDK and clear IM SDK resources before you uninstall the DLL or exit a process.

 **Example**